 And if you will walk in my ways, keeping my statutes and my commandments, as your father David walked, then I will lengthen your days.
 (1 Kings 3:14)

-God gave Solomon a wise and discerning heart providing he walked in His ways.
-And when it comes to there being none like Solomon for having a wise and discerning mind, the example of the two harlots is a demonstration of this.
+God gave Solomon a wise and discerning heart, provided he walked in His ways.
+And when it comes to there being none like Solomon for having a wise and discerning mind, the example of the two harlots serves as a clear demonstration of this.

-Scripturally, there was every justification for Solomon to have both the women executed, and have the child raised by a foster mother, or have the baby slain, as well, as an example to every woman not to become a harlot.
-This also would have been the providence of a wise and discerning heart.
+Scripturally, there was every justification for Solomon to have both women executed and the child raised by a foster mother—or even to have the baby slain as well—as an example to deter others from becoming harlots.
+This, too, could have been seen as within the purview of a wise and discerning heart.

-However, had the two women been executed (alongside the child or not), nobody would have learned who was the real mother of the young boy.
-Solomon was vindicated in his decision to let the harlots live, because he demonstrated that the truth of a situation can be determined by providing the circumstances where people reveal their true nature.
+However, had the two women been executed (with or without the child), no one would have discovered who the real mother of the boy was.
+Solomon was vindicated in his decision to let the harlots live, because he demonstrated that the truth of a situation can be revealed by creating circumstances in which people expose their true nature.

-Had the grieving harlot been of a loving disposition it may have been that she would not have lost her own son, as she says, by lying on him when asleep.
-Regardless, had she had the compassion of a loving mother, irrespective of her grief, she would have not wanted the mother of the son, whom she was prepared to see killed, to also experience the pain she was feeling at losing her own baby.
-Suggestive in the account of these two harlots fighting over the baby boy is one possessing a good heart and the other an evil heart.
+Had the grieving harlot been of a loving disposition, she may not have lost her own son—as she claimed—by lying on him while asleep.
+Regardless, had she possessed the compassion of a loving mother, she would not have wanted the true mother of the boy (whom she was willing to see killed) to suffer the same pain she was feeling.

-This is what justification is all about when it comes to being given right standing in the presence of God.
+This is what justification is all about when it comes to being granted right standing in the presence of God.

 Because, if you confess with your lips that Jesus is Lord and believe in your heart that God raised him from the dead, you will be saved.
 For man believes with his heart and so is justified, and he confesses with his lips and so is saved.
 The scripture says, “No one who believes in him will be put to shame.”
 For there is no distinction between Jew and Greek; the same Lord is Lord of all and bestows his riches upon all who call upon him.
 For, “every one who calls upon the name of the Lord will be saved.”
 (Romans 10:9-13)

-An evil heart (Hebrews 3:12) begins when doubts arise in the mind.
-Doubt being the seed of unbelief.
-Whoever believes God can raise the dead, recognizes that the Universe was created by the Creator and the whole of Creation bears witness to the glory of God.
+An evil heart (Hebrews 3:12) begins when doubts arise in the mind—doubt being the seed of unbelief.
+Whoever believes that God can raise the dead recognizes that the universe was created by the Creator and that the whole of creation bears witness to the glory of God.

-Anyone who doubts whether God can raise the dead is of the opinion that there is no more to life other than being born to die.
+Anyone who doubts whether God can raise the dead holds the view that there is nothing more to life than being born to die.

 No one who believes that God is the Creator of Heaven and Earth will be put to shame.

-Anyone believing that God is the Creator will be willing to believe that He can raise the dead.
-From the believer's point of view, there is nothing to lose by trusting God.
-The believer is willing to die now.
-Why wait until the appointed biological time (which doesn't necessarily mean our days were numbered before we were born, rather that under certain conditions we will die regardless - e.g. dietary issues such as insufficient nutrients, organ failure from ingesting heavy metals, etc.).
-The appointed time, spiritually, is today - now!
-Today is the day for us to seek and claim salvation.
-Today is the day, we accept that Lord Jesus Christ died for us, rose from the dead, and we ourselves can be enjoined to him, because we understand that God can raise the dead.
+Anyone who believes that God is the Creator will naturally be inclined to believe that He can also raise the dead.
+From the believer’s perspective, there is nothing to lose by trusting God.
+The believer is willing to die now—there is no need to wait for the appointed biological time (which does not necessarily mean our days were numbered before birth; rather, that under certain conditions—such as nutritional deficiency, organ failure, or exposure to toxins—we will die regardless).
+Spiritually, the appointed time is today—now.
+Today is the day for us to seek and receive salvation.
+Today is the day to accept that Lord Jesus Christ died for us, rose from the dead, and invites us into union with Him, because we believe that God can raise the dead.

-We are justified before God to receive from Him if we believe that He has the power to raise the dead.
-This is the precondition for having access to His ear on the Throne of Grace.
-If we cannot conceive of God raising the dead, then we are not talking about the Creator who created the Heavens and the Earth.
+We are justified before God and eligible to receive from Him if we believe He has the power to raise the dead.
+This is the precondition for having access to His ear at the Throne of Grace.
+If we cannot believe that God raises the dead, then we are not speaking of the Creator who made the heavens and the earth.

-The fruit of wisdom in the world is found in ambitious people gaining the ascendency over others through craft and violence.
-The wisdom of God is evidenced by the humble bringing the message of life to many, who are then transformed through the justification they find in calling upon Lord Jesus Christ.
+The fruit of worldly wisdom is often seen in ambitious individuals who gain power through cunning and violence.
+The wisdom of God, however, is evidenced by humble people bringing the message of eternal life to others, who in turn are transformed by the justification they find in calling upon Lord Jesus Christ.

-While some may like to think that they are justified by grace alone, this is not the case.
-God's unmerited favor extends to all people, but it does not justify their iniquity or lifestyle if it isn't being glory to our Lord Jesus Christ.
-Paul does say that "we are justified by grace as a gift" but to take this out of context of what is really being stated is to distort the truth.
-The particular text where this is found deals with depravity, grace, ransom, atonement, and faith.
+While some claim that they are justified by grace alone, this is not entirely accurate.
+God's unmerited favor indeed extends to all people, but it does not justify their sin or ungodly lifestyles if they are not bringing glory to our Lord Jesus Christ.
+Paul does say that "we are justified by grace as a gift," but to isolate this statement from its context is to distort the truth.
+That passage in Romans deals with the nature of depravity, the necessity of grace, the cost of ransom, the purpose of atonement, and the condition of faith.
 We read:

 Since all have sinned and fall short of the glory of God, they are justified by his grace as a gift, through the redemption which is in Christ Jesus, whom God put forward as an expiation by his blood, to be received by faith.
 (Romans 3:23-25)